How do you choose the best publishing companies when you publish a new book?

 IngramSpark offers similar paid services to BookBaby.

-It is a full-service publisher that specialises in the worldwide distribution of print books.
+It is a full-service publisher.
+It specializes in the worldwide distribution of print books.

-Again, this company might be a choice for an author who would prefer to outsource the publishing process.
+This company might be a choice for an author who prefers to outsource the publishing process.

-If you want to take this publishing route, you will first need to find a literary agent who is willing to represent you.
+When you take the trade publishing route, you will need to find a literary agent willing to represent you.

-It can be a long and frustrating process of rejections and waiting for replies and complying with complicated submission guidelines.
+It can be a long and frustrating process.
+There are rejections and waiting for replies, and complying with complicated submission guidelines.

-However, if you are fortunate and manage to secure the services of an agent, it will be up to your agent to offer your book proposal to potential publishers.
+But you could get lucky and manage to secure an agent.
+Then it will be up to your agent to offer your book proposal to potential publishers.

-Again, if you are fortunate enough to be offered a publishing contract, it will then take up to a year before your book is published.
-In some cases, you may be offered an advance, but this is not now as generous as it was in years gone by.
+If you are offered a publishing contract, it will take up to a year before your book is published.
+In some cases, you may be offered an advance.
+But this is not as generous as it was in years gone by.